KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 + "Viewing Task Variable Dependencies" describes how to use the bitbake-dumpsig command in conjunction with key subdirectories in the Build Directory to determine variable dependencies.

-+ "Running Specific Tasks" describes how to use several BitBake options (e.g. -c, -C, and -f) to run specific tasks in the build chain.
++ "Running Specific Tasks" describes how to use several BitBake options (例如 -c, -C, and -f) to run specific tasks in the build chain.
 It can be useful to run tasks "out-of-order" when trying isolate build issues.

 + "General BitBake Problems" describes how to use BitBake's -D debug output option to reveal more about what BitBake is doing during the build.